wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/set-up-co-management/includes/4-confirm-the-configuration-manager-connector-status.md

    > [!NOTE]
    > Some information isn't available if the hierarchy is running Configuration Manager version 2006 or earlier.

-Once you confirm your connection to Configuration Manager from Microsoft Endpoint Manager is **Healthy**, you'll have successfully attached your tenant to Configuration Manager.
+3. Confirm your connection to Configuration Manager is **Healthy**.